pmjones/php-styler/README.md

   `Files` is insufficient, try
   [Symfony Finder](https://symfony.com/doc/current/components/finder.html).)

-- `?string $cache` — path to the cache file; `null` disables caching.

 - `AFormat $format` — an instance of `AFormat` controlling all styling behavior (defaults to `PlainFormat` when not present).

-Changing the config file will invalidate the cache, causing all files to be reformatted.

 ### Formats